Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/helpers/focus-ring.md

 ### Sass variables

-Customize the focus ring Sass variables to modify all usage of the focus ring styles across your Boosted-powered project.
+Customize the focus ring Sass variables to modify all usage of the focus ring styles across your OUDS Web-powered project.

 {{< scss-docs name="focus-ring-variables" file="scss/_variables.scss" >}}